RosettaCommons/binder/documentation/install.rst

 Installation
 ============
-**Binder** is written in C++11 and need to be builded before it could be used.
+**Binder** is written in C++11 and need to be built before use.
 This page describe steps for build process.